Empirical Analysis of Pull Requests for Google Summer of Code: Introduction

-The Google Summer of Code (GSoC)\footnote{https://summerofcode.withgoogle.com/}\cite{hawthorn2008google} is an annual, global three-month internship program that connects students to open-source software communities.
-The program provides students the opportunity to work on real-world open-source projects, with guidance from experienced mentors in the field.
+The Google Summer of Code (GSoC)\footnote{https://summerofcode.withgoogle.com/}\cite{hawthorn2008google} is an annual, global, three-month internship program that connects students to open-source software communities.
+Participants work on real-world open-source projects under the guidance of experienced mentors.
 Google provides stipends to student participants after completing certain milestones.
 The program is the first global initiative to introduce students to open source software development and bring in new contributors.
-Since 2005, the program has connected more than 19,000 new contributors from 112 countries with 18,000 mentors from 133 countries.
+Since 2005, GSoC has connected more than 19,000 new contributors from 112 countries with 18,000 mentors from 133 countries.
 The program has generated over 43 million lines of code across numerous projects for more than 800 open-source organizations\footnote{https://summerofcode.withgoogle.com/about}.
-The code contributions of the participants are publicly available.
-Therefore, the GSoC program can provide valuable data to gather insights into activities of novices in open-source development.
+The code contributions of the participants are publicly available, thereby providing valuable data to study novice activities in open-source development.

-Contributions to open-source are often done via pull requests where a contributor first clone the code base, add changes (e.g, add a new feature) to the local copy, and then notifies the repository team that they have completed a feature or modified the code base \cite{gousios2014exploratory}.
-Collaborators can then review and provide comments on the proposed changes.
-Code review comments provide valuable feedback that guide improvements in the software development process.
-A maintainer has to approve the requested change before they can be integrated into the main code base.
-Although a number of studies have been conducted on pull requests, there is limited research on the analysis of pull requests by interns or students such as pull requests of participants in the Google Summer of Code program.
+Contributions to open-source are often made via pull requests where contributors clone a codebase, make changes (e.g, add a new feature) locally, and then notify the repository team that they have completed a feature or modified the codebase \cite{gousios2014exploratory}.
+Collaborators then review and provide comments on the proposed changes.
+Code review comments provide valuable feedback that guide the contributors and enhance code quality.
+Maintainers must approve the requested changes before they can be integrated into the main codebase.
+Although several studies have examined pull requests, there is limited research on the analysis of pull requests created by interns or students such as GSoC participants.